 The above concept can be clearly understood from the following examples:

-- For the Software industry, updating an existing application to add some new capabilities can be considered as brownfield.
-But creating a completely new application is considered as greenfield.
+- For the Software industry, updating an existing application to add some new capabilities can be considered a brownfield.
+But creating a completely new application is considered greenfield.

-- For the Real estate sector, constructing a new tower in an already developed society complex is considered as brownfield whereas constructing a completely new society complex is a greenfield project.
+- For the Real estate sector, constructing a new tower in an already developed society complex is considered a brownfield whereas constructing a completely new society complex is a greenfield project.

-- For a chemical plant, modification of the plant to increase productivity is considered as brownfield whereas constructing a new chemical plant is a greenfield project.
+- For a chemical plant, modification of the plant to increase productivity is considered a brownfield whereas constructing a new chemical plant is a greenfield project.

-From the above definitions and examples, it is clear that both brownfield and greenfield is a completely different concept.
-The major differences subject to few basic parameters are listed below:
+From the above definitions and examples, it is clear that both brownfield and greenfield is a completely different concepts.
+The major differences subject to a few basic parameters are listed below: